 Shoplifting excessive force.
 I witnessed a classic example of excessive force against a petty theft shoplifter.
 The shoplifter fell after a head-tackle and was in obvious pain.
 He was bleeding profusely from his head, arm, and neck.
 It looked as though the shoplifter had hit a car windshield during a traffic accident.

 The scene played out in front of a nationally known grocery store in San Francisco.
-The shoplifter was an obvious-looking homeless person who apparently stole a bottle of high-potency wine probably valued under three-dollars.
+The shoplifter was an obvious-looking homeless person who apparently stole a bottle of high-potency wine probably valued under five-dollars.
 The man was about forty years old and appeared drunk and disoriented.

 There were four uniformed security guards that were involved in the detention of this shoplifting suspect.
 Each of the security guards was younger, larger, and in better physical condition than the shoplifter.

 The shoplifter exited the store and was heading toward the parking lot.
 About two seconds later, two security guards ran full speed out of the store chasing the shoplifter.
 The noise for the guard’s footsteps apparently startled the shoplifter and he began to run as well.
 The shoplifter only managed about two steps when he was hit with a flying-head-tackle by one of the guards.